posit-dev/publisher/README.md

-# Publishing Client
+# Posit Publisher

-Publishing Client is used to publish content to Posit products.
+An application and associated tooling for Posit publishers.

 ## Getting Started